DrankRock/Python-Simple-Turing-Machine/README.md

                         Starting index of the machine -p PRINT, --print PRINT
-                        Print a python version of the machine, to add it in the code, line 27 and below -m MACHINE, --machine MACHINE
+                        Print a python version of the machine, to add it in the code, line 27 and below -ph, --print-human    Print the current machine as a human readable format -m MACHINE, --machine MACHINE
                         Use a custom machine previously added to the source code above, line 27 and below -d DICTIONARY [DICTIONARY ...], --dictionary DICTIONARY [DICTIONARY ...]
                         Define the dictionary (format : A B C | D ) -t TRANSITIONS [TRANSITIONS ...], --transitions TRANSITIONS [TRANSITIONS ...]
                         Transitions (format : '<start state> <read> <action> <end state>' Example : "0 B | 1" "0 | | 0"

 ```

 #### Example